Shafqathassan/EU-Education-Unrestricted-/README.md

 # EU-Education-Unrestricted-
-But sharing isn’t immoral — it’s a moral imperative.
+"But sharing isn’t immoral — it’s a moral imperative."

 You will get a guess when I name you these people, of what this repo is about